freistil/freistilbox-docs/source/tech_faq/processing_units.md

 unexpectedly high response times, use these tools to detect bottle necks and tuning opportunities.

-## Can you help me finding performance bottlenecks?
+## "Can you help me find performance bottlenecks?"

 Yes, we'd be happy to!
 Simply send us a [support request](http://docs.freistilbox.com/important_details/support.html) describing